Add a new column of nanoplots, taking input data from selected columns

 andends_with()

 can be used for column targeting, it's recommended that a single column name or index be used.
 This is to ensure that exactly one column is provided to either of these arguments (otherwise, the function will be stopped).
-If nothing is provided for either argument then the new column will be placed at the end of the column series.- height
+If nothing is provided for either argument then the new column will be placed at the end of the column series.- options

 Set options for the nanoplots